Zhuzi24/SGG-ToolKit/README.md

 Check [DATASET.md](DATASET.md) for instructions of dataset preprocessing.

 ## 🚀 Metrics and Results
 Explanation of metrics in our toolkit and reported results for OBD and SGG are given in [METRICS.md](METRICS.md).

+## 🚀 Object Detection
 If you are only involved in OBB/HBB object detection, you can refer to [RSG-MMRotate](https://github.com/yangxue0827/RSG-MMRotate) and [RSG-MMDetection](https://github.com/Zhuzi24/RSG-MMDetection).

 <!-- ### Oriented Object Detection